 - 6.3.1 Homeless applicants have the right to request a review of certain decisions made by Breckland Council in respect of their homeless application.
-Within the context of the Council's allocations policy this includes the decision to bring to an end the homelessness relief or main homelessness duty by making a suitable offer of permanent accommodation through the housing register through the direct let process or in the private rented sector (see s.5.11). - If an applicant wishes to ask for the review of the Council's decision following a homeless application, they must request this within 21 days of the date of the decision letter. - If an applicant wishes to request a review of the reasonableness of an offer or the 6.3.3 suitability of the property, this must be made within 21 days of notification of a decision to make the offer.
-Late review requests can be considered under exceptional circumstances at the discretion of the Council. - Applicants who request reviews of decisions about suitability of accommodation will be advised to accept and move into accommodation pending the outcome of their review request.
+Within the context of the council's allocations policy this includes the decision to bring to an end the main homelessness duty by making a suitable offer of permanent accommodation through the housing register through the direct let process or in the private rented sector (see s.5.11). - 6.3.2 If an applicant wishes to ask for the review of the Council's decision following a homeless application, they must request this within 21 days of the date of the decision letter. - 6.3.3 If an applicant wishes to request a review of the reasonableness of an offer or the suitability of the property, this must be made within 21 days of notification of a decision to make the offer.
+Late review requests can be considered under exceptional circumstances at the discretion of the council. - 6.3.4 Applicants who request reviews of decisions about suitability of accommodation will be advised to accept and move into accommodation pending the outcome of their review request.
 If the review goes in their favour alternative accommodation will be provided as quickly as possible.
 However, if the reasonableness and suitability of the offer is upheld the applicant will still have accommodation to live in whilst they consider their further options. - 6.3.5 The applicant has the right of appeal to the county court if they are dissatisfied with the decision on a review.

-The Local Government Ombudsman 6.4
+6.4 The Local Government Ombudsman

-- The Local Government Ombudsman investigates complaints of injustice arising from maladministration by local authorities and other bodies.
-They can be asked to investigate complaints about most Council matters including housing. - If an applicant is not satisfied with the action the Council has taken, and has exhausted the Council's own complaints procedure, they can send a written complaint to the ombudsman. - The Local Government Ombudsman can be contacted at:
+- 6.4.1 The Local Government Ombudsman investigates complaints of injustice arising from maladministration by local authorities and other bodies.
+They can be asked to investigate complaints about most council matters including housing. - 6.4.2 If an applicant is not satisfied with the action the council has taken, and has exhausted the council's own complaints procedure, they can send a written complaint to the ombudsman. - 6.4.3 The Local Government Ombudsman can be contacted at: